giprocida/strimzi-kafka-connect/README.md

 ## Deploying Debezium on Minikube ##

 This guide complements the official Debezium documentation by highlighting key steps and providing additional resources to help you avoid common issues.
+It also provides detailed instructions on creating a separate Kubernetes cluster which is necessay for Debezium cluster.
 Follow the [Debezium documentation](https://debezium.io/documentation/reference/stable/operations/kubernetes.html) as the primary source for deploying Debezium on Minikube.

 Kubernetes files to deploy: